Are you attacking robots? Seriously?

-“War is the father of all things”, the Greek philosopher Heraclitus knew more than 2,500 years ago.
+“War is the father of all things,” the Greek philosopher Heraclitus knew more than 2,500 years ago.
 The Internet and Silicon Valley are children of the military.
-In the beginning, Silicon Valley, hotbed of digital superpowers like Facebook and Google, was a branch of the US Department of Defense.
+In the beginning, Silicon Valley, a hotbed of digital superpowers like Facebook and Google, was a branch of the US Department of Defense.
 One of the great pioneers and masterminds was Norbert Wiener.
-He founded the new science of cybernetics at the end of World War II and tried to remain a realist.
-In his last work, “Gott und Golem”, Wiener also warned against the “apparatus worshipers” who, like Goethe’s sorcerer’s apprentice, forgot the password with which they can turn off their magic.
+He founded the new science of cybernetics at the end of World War II and remained a realist.
+In his last work, “Gott und Golem,” Wiener also warned against the “apparatus worshipers” who, like Goethe’s sorcerer’s apprentice, forgot the password with which they can turn off their magic.

-Thomas Rid describes cybernetics as a general theory of machines in his new book “Maschinendämmerung”.
+Thomas Rid describes cybernetics as a general theory of machines in his new book “Maschinendämmerung.”
 Rid researches and teaches in England at the Department of War Studies and is a military researcher.
 He considers the rise of machines to be a useful myth.
 The technological promises have so far never been kept.
-At the turn of the millennium, the Pentagon pursued a new dimension of war in space with “cyberspace”.
+At the turn of the millennium, the Pentagon pursued a new dimension of the war in space with “cyberspace.”
 It is not the machines that take over; the cybernetic myth takes over.
 It is not man and machine that merge, but myth and machine.

 Rids successful short story of cybernetics is a story of creative failure: every machine myth either awakens a new false hope for a more peaceful, fairer world or stirs up fears of the uncontrolled automation of learning machines that will eventually replace humans.

-Martin Ford also sees the age of robots, artificial intelligence and automation coming in his new book “The Rise of Robots”.
-Machines, according to Ford, will not only increase our productivity, they will transform themselves into workers and replace people in the long run.
+Martin Ford also sees the age of robots, artificial intelligence, and automation coming in his new book “The Rise of Robots.”
+Machines, according to Ford, will not only increase our productivity, but they will also transform themselves into workers and replace people in the long run.
 The new “unemployed future” has serious socio-political consequences: The world of work and capital are becoming more blurred than ever.

-Eberl predicts that the jobs that have been outsourced to China or India will return because they are now being taken over by intelligent machines.
+Eberl predicts that the jobs that have been outsourced to China or India will return because intelligent machines are now taking them over.
 It will be much more important to be close to the customer and to produce as flexibly and individually as possible.
 When and where the work is done will become less important.
 Eberl sees the age of networked virtual teams coming, the proportion of freelancers will increase significantly.
 The biggest challenge is the restructuring of our education system.
 Creativity is becoming the key to the new digital world of work.

 During the First Industrial Revolution, John Stuart Mill wrote that “there could be no more legitimate concern for government” than to look after the livelihoods of those being replaced by machines.
 Martin Ford also advocates an unconditional tax-financed basic income – and thus joins a growing movement.
 Many venture capitalists from Silicon Valley and also the head of Deutsche Telekom are campaigning for the new social benefit.
 Finland is currently the first country to test the basic income and justifies the experiment with the advance of robots.